mojotron/mini-message-board/README.md

 # Mini Message Board

+Live 👉[preview](https://tortoiseshell-denim-lilac.glitch.me/) of the project, hosted by Glitch.

 This project is part of [The Odin Project](https://www.theodinproject.com/lessons/nodejs-mini-message-board) curriculum.

 Goal of this project is to create interactive web app using node and express.